-- RETAINER AND FEES: Non-employee directors each receive \$3,000 for each Board meeting and \$1,000 for each Committee meeting attended and are reimbursed for their expenses in attending such meetings.
-Mr. Speese received Board and Committee compensation during 1999 while he served only as a director of Rent-A-Center.
+RETAINER AND FEES:

+Non-employee directors each received \$3,000 for each Board meeting and \$1,000 for each Committee meeting attended in 2000, and were reimbursed for their expenses in attending such meetings.
+In 2001, non-employee directors will each receive \$3,500 for each Board meeting and \$1,000 for each committee meeting attended and will be reimbursed for their expenses in attending such meetings.
 Messrs.
+Talley, Speese, Fadel and Arnette did not receive any compensation for their services as a director during 2000.

+OPTION GRANTS:

-Talley and Arnette did not receive compensation for their services as a director. - OPTION GRANTS: Non-employee directors receive options to purchase 9,000 shares of our Common Stock in their first year of service as a director and options to purchase 3,000 shares of our Common Stock on the first business day of each year thereafter.
-The exercise price of the options is the fair market value of our Common Stock on the grant date.
+Non-employee directors receive options to purchase 9,000 shares of our Common Stock in their first year of service as a director and options to purchase 3,000 shares of our Common Stock on the first business day of each year thereafter.
+The exercise price of the options is the fair market value of our shares of our Common Stock on the grant date.
 These options vest and are exercisable immediately.
 Messrs.
-Talley, Speese and Arnette were not granted any options for their services as a director.
+Talley, Speese, Fadel and Arnette were not granted any options for their services as a director during 2000.